paulhamsh/Spark-Parser/Spark Format Description.md

 # Reverse engineering the bluetooth message format used for app to amp communications

-By paulhamsh based on document from ytsibizov.
+By paulhamsh based on a description from ytsibizov.

 # Overview